-Be Kind to Your Brain: Cognitive Load and Learning, By Emily Spicer
+Kindness to Your Brain: Cognitive Learning by Emily Spicer

 We all know that ‘brain freeze’ feeling, don’t we?
 (And I don’t mean the brain freeze induced by eating an entire tub of cookie dough ice cream in five minutes on a Friday night).